 Hardly anyone claiming the title “Christian” would deny the need for God’s power in salvation.
-There is, however, a fundamental difference between the person who says salvation is the power of God in addition to something I do, and those who say salvation is God’s power working in me and through me.
-The latter has roots in the apostolic testimony, the former does not.
-Neither is this a a mere linguistic quibble, says Dr. Martyn Lloyd-Jones, but our very assurance is at stake.
-In this sermon Lloyd-Jones says Paul is not simply concerned with God’s power towards us, but His power in us.
-This is ultimately the final grounds of our assurance.
-When we consider all that glory entails, especially standing before a holy God and seeing Him face-to-face, how can we ever have confidence that we will be fit to stand?
-Given that the world, sin, and the devil are constantly at war against me, how will we ever overcome?
-Lloyd-Jones shows how the Apostle Paul’s prayer calls our minds to the resurrection power of God in order to assure us that glory will be attained by God’s saints.
-It is God and by His power alone Christians are made and not even death will keep us from glory.
+There is, however, a fundamental difference between the person who says salvation is the power of God in addition to something they do, and those who say salvation is God’s power working in them and through them.
+The latter has roots in the apostolic testimony but the former does not.
+Neither is this a mere linguistic quibble, says Dr. Martyn Lloyd-Jones, but one’s very assurance is at stake.
+In this sermon on Ephesians 1:19–23 titled “Power to Us-ward Who Believe,” Dr. Lloyd-Jones says Paul is not simply concerned with God’s power towards His people, but His power in them.
+This is ultimately the final grounds of the Christian’s assurance.
+When they consider all that glory entails, especially standing before a holy God and seeing Him face-to-face, how can they ever have confidence that they will be fit to stand?
+Given that the world, sin, and the devil are constantly at war against the Christian, how will they ever overcome?
+Dr. Lloyd-Jones shows how the apostle Paul’s prayer calls minds to the resurrection power of God in order to assure that glory will be attained by God’s saints.
+It is God and by His power alone Christians are made and not even death will keep them from glory.

 Additional Scripture Translations